BDC Hamburger Icon

 Salesforce CRM is an excellent solution; however, we did identify some limitations:

-• Customizations can be complex.
-Salesforce’s biggest strength – its customization capabilities – is also a potential downside.
+• Complex customizations: Salesforce’s biggest strength — its customization capabilities — is also a potential downside.
 Setting up a fully customized CRM tailored to your business’s specific sales funnel, structure and workflows requires time and, ideally, a dedicated IT team.
-Entrepreneurs and smaller companies might be better off with an easy-to-use yet still customizable solution like Zoho.
-(Learn more in our detailed Zoho CRM review and Zoho comparison.)
+Entrepreneurs and smaller companies might be better off with a more user-friendly yet customizable solution like Zoho.
+(Learn more in our detailed Zoho CRM review and Zoho vs. Salesforce comparison.)

-• Salesforce requires technical knowledge.
-Most of the Salesforce CRM’s customizable elements require some basic technical knowledge of CSS and HTML.
-This is slowly improving since the introduction of the Lightning App Builder and Salesforce Flow tools.
-For example, the Lightning Email Templates use a more interactive drag-and-drop functionality, similar to some rival CRMs we reviewed.
-Salesforce is getting simpler and more intuitive over time.
-However, it’s not there yet.
+• Highly technical: Many of Salesforce CRM’s customization features require some basic technical knowledge of CSS and HTML.
+However, this is improving with tools like the Lightning App Builder and Salesforce Flow.
+For example, Lightning Email Templates now offer interactive drag-and-drop functionality, similar to what some rival CRMs provide.
+While Salesforce still has a learning curve, its interface is becoming more intuitive.

-• Pricing can be challenging to understand.
-Due to the number of available add-ons and platforms, it can be difficult to estimate the final price of your desired CRM solution.
-However, Salesforce’s sales and support teams are happy to provide a unique quote for your business.
+• Confusing pricing: Due to the wide range of add-ons and platforms, estimating the final price of your CRM solution can be challenging.
+However, Salesforce’s sales and support teams can provide a tailored quote based on your business’s specific needs.

 Methodology

-When evaluating the best CRM software, we conducted extensive comparative research of dozens of software solutions in the category.
-Our product review process was designed to help you find the right CRM for your business.
-It included customer support team communication, trials to evaluate product functionality, and an evaluation of each provider’s tutorials, webinars and support materials.
-We also took pricing into consideration.
-When looking for the best CRM for customizability specifically, we examined customization options, available integrations, reporting and analytics, and sales automation.
+When evaluating the best CRM software, we conducted extensive comparative research on dozens of software solutions in this category.
+Our product review process was designed to help you achieve CRM success with the right platform.
+It included communication with customer support teams, trials to evaluate product functionality and an evaluation of each provider’s tutorials, webinars and support materials.
+We also considered pricing.
+When looking for the best CRM for customizability specifically, we examined customization options, available integrations, reporting and analytics and sales automation.

-Though the Salesforce system has an extensive collection of CRM features and add-ons, its intuitive design and standard CRM lingo make it easy to learn.
+Though the Salesforce system has an extensive collection of CRM features and add-ons and the initial implementation can be complex, its intuitive design and standard CRM lingo make it relatively easy to learn (once set up).
 The vendor also provides various training materials and courses on Trailhead, the company's free online learning platform, to get you started.

-Salesforce doesn't have a free plan; its pricing starts at $25 per user per month.
-However, the company offers a 14-day free trial so you can assess whether it's a good fit for your business.
+Salesforce doesn't have a free plan; its pricing starts at $25 per user, per month.
+However, the company offers a 30-day free trial so you can assess whether it's a good fit for your business.

 Bottom Line